Staying focused on craft is why André Alexis completed quincunx exploring faith, place, love, power and hatred

 'I will never write another romance as long as I live'

-His latest is the romance novel Ring, which completes his quincunx.
+Alexis's 2021 romance novel Ring completes his quincunx.
 The five-book series includes Pastoral, The Hidden Keys, Fifteen Dogs and Days by Moonlight.
 The novels in the quincunx each explore one of faith, place, love, power and hatred.
 Ring focuses on love.

 Ring is a story about Helen Odhiambo Lloyd, a woman who, when sensing that her daughter Gwenhwyfar is in love, gives her a ring that has been passed down through endless generations.
 The ring lets the bearer change three things about her beloved.
 It's a blessing, but may also be a curse.